Gidrosliv/Gidrosliv/README.md

 ### Hi there 👋

-My name is Denis.
-I'am beginner Java developer.
+- My name is Denis.
+- I'am Java developer.
+- I love learning, especially new things.

 <!--
 **Gidrosliv/Gidrosliv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.